Bitcoin Scam Guide – Avoiding Theft and Fraud

 Don’t Like to Read?
 Watch Our Video Guide Instead

 Use this simple 12 question test to evaluate any unknown Bitcoin service or website.
-Some questions require a specific tool that are located on the right sidebar.
-If you don’t know the answer to a specific question you can choose to skip it (however the results will be less accurate).
+Some questions require specific tools that are located at the bottom of this page.
+If you don’t know the answer to a specific question, you can choose to skip it (however the results will be less accurate).

 Bitcoin, the currency and the technology behind it, has proved to withstand numerous attacks throughout the years.
 The weakest link in Bitcoin’s security (as is the case with most other technologies) is usually the people who handle it.